Our Services > Crowns & Bridges

 When do you need a dental crowns?

-Dental crowns are recommended in cases where a patient has a cracked or chipped tooth.
-In cases where teeth are cracked, chipped, or splitting a crown can provide additional coverage, protection, and strengthen to the original tooth.
-If you had an implant tooth that was damaged a crown might be a quicker and cheaper option than a new implant.
-While there are many reasons why you may need a dental crown, it really boils down to covering a tooth that is damaged or unsightly to protect and strengthen a tooth from further damage.
-If you think you may need a dental crown call us for a free dental consultation.
-Our free consultation is the first and most important part of the evaluation process.
-Give us a call and let us help you.
+Dentists recommend dental crowns when a patient has a cracked or chipped tooth.
+Crowns provide additional coverage, protection, and strength to teeth that are cracked, chipped, or splitting.
+If damage occurs to an implant tooth, a crown offers a quicker and cheaper solution than replacing the entire implant.
+Although many reasons may lead you to need a dental crown, it ultimately comes down to protecting and strengthening a damaged or unsightly tooth from further harm.
+If you think you need a dental crown, call us today for a free dental consultation.
+Our team makes the free consultation the first and most important step in your evaluation process.
+Call us now and let us help you.

 What is a dental bridge?